Half-Life: Alyx: Plot

-Half-Life: Alyx takes place five years before the events of Half-Life 2.
 Earth has been conquered by the alien Combine, who have implemented a brutal police state.
-In City 17, teenage Alyx and her father Dr. Eli Vance, both members of a human resistance movement, are stealing Combine resources.
-After they are captured by the Combine, resistance member Russell rescues Alyx and warns her that Eli will be transported to Nova Prospekt for interrogation.
-To intercept the train carrying Eli, Alyx ventures into the quarantine zone, an area inside City 17 infested with parasitic alien life.
-Along the way, she meets an eccentric Vortigaunt named Gary who asks Alyx to save his fellow Vortigaunts and foresees that Eli will die.
+In City 17, Alyx Vance (Ozioma Akagha) and her father Eli (James Moses Black) are arrested by Combine forces as part of a crackdown on the Resistance.
+The Resistance member Russell (Rhys Darby), an inventor, rescues Alyx and warns her that the Combine are planning to transport Eli to Nova Prospekt for interrogation.

-Inside the Quarantine Zone, Alyx derails the train and Gary rescues Eli from the wreckage.
-While in custody, Eli has learned that the Combine are storing a superweapon in a massive vault that hovers above the quarantine zone; he instructs Alyx to find the vault and steal its contents.
-Alyx ventures through the Quarantine Zone, contending with aliens and Combine soldiers.
-She shuts down a power station keeping the vault afloat, and discovers that each station contains enslaved Vortigaunts forced to channel their energies to the vault.
-The Vortigaunt she rescues promises that he and the others will take down the remaining power stations.
+In the quarantine zone, an area of City 17 overrun with alien creatures, Alyx meets a vortigaunt named Gary (Tony Todd).
+He asks her to save his fellow vortigaunts and foresees that Eli will die.
+Alyx derails the train carrying Eli, who is rescued from the wreckage by Gary.
+While in custody, Eli learned that the Combine are storing a superweapon in a vault inside the quarantine zone.
+He instructs Alyx to find the vault and retrieve its contents.

-Eli contacts Alyx and warns her that the vault does not contain a weapon; it is a prison built around an apartment complex to contain something the Combine discovered.
-Alyx, Eli and Russell reason that whatever is inside can help them fight the Combine.
-As she approaches the vault, Alyx overhears a scientist mentioning to Combine superiors that the occupant is a survivor of the Black Mesa incident.
-Assuming the survivor is Gordon Freeman, Alyx aims to mount a rescue and crashes the vault to the ground.
+Alyx fights past Combine forces and shuts down a power station keeping the vault aloft.
+She discovers that each station is powered by an enslaved vortigaunt.
+She rescues the station's vortigaunt, who promises that the vortigaunts will disable the remaining stations.
+Alyx moves through a distillery, where she escapes a hazardous waste worker, Jeff, who has succumbed to alien infection.
+Eli contacts Alyx and warns her that the vault is a prison built to contain something discovered by the Combine.
+Russell reasons that it holds Gordon Freeman, and Alyx crashes the vault to the ground.
+Instead of finding Freeman inside, she releases the G-Man.